Large Employers & The ERC | How to Calculate Qualified Wages

 According to the IRS, a “full-time employee” is an employee who, with respect to any calendar month in 2019, worked at least 30 hours per week or 130 hours in a month.

-Do this on a monthly basis to determine the aggregate Full-Time Employees and Full-Time Equivalents for each month.
-Add up these monthly totals for each month in 2019, then divide by 12 to determine the average for the year.
+Determine how many employees fit this description per month, add up these monthly totals for each month in 2019, then divide by 12 to determine the average for the year.

 • If the average for the year is over 100, you are considered a large employer in 2020.